What Should a Workplace Code of Conduct Include?

 Clear reporting mechanisms are essential.

-Employees should know exactly how and where concerns can be raised.
-Reporting processes should be explained simply, along with confidentiality safeguards and investigation steps.
-Transparency here builds trust and encourages early reporting of concerns.
+Employees should know exactly how and where they can raise concerns.
+Organisations should explain reporting processes simply, along with confidentiality safeguards and investigation steps.
+Because of this transparency, trust grows and employees report concerns earlier.

-When reporting systems are unclear, issues remain hidden.
-When they are clear, problems are addressed responsibly.
+When reporting systems lack clarity, issues remain hidden.
+Conversely, when systems are clear, organisations address problems responsibly.

 Disciplinary Measures and Accountability